Northwestern United States

 The two dark red states are almost always, and the three striped states usually, included as making up the Northwestern United States.

 The Northwestern United States, also known as the American Northwest or simply the Northwest, is an informal geographic region of the United States.
-The region consistently includes the states of Oregon, Washington, Idaho, Montana and Wyoming.
-Some sources include Southeast Alaska in the Northwest.
+The region consistently includes the states of Oregon and Washington.
+Some sources include Idaho, Montana, Wyoming, and Southeast Alaska in the Northwest.
 The related but distinct term Pacific Northwest generally excludes areas from the Rockies eastward, whereas the term "Inland Northwest" excludes areas west of the Cascades.

 The Northwestern United States is a subportion of the Western United States (which is, itself, even more ambiguous).
 In contrast, states included in the neighboring regions (Southwestern United States and Great Plains) and Utah are not simultaneously considered part of both regions.

 Like the southwestern United States, the Northwest definition has moved westward over time.
 The current area includes the old Oregon Territory (created in 1848–Oregon, Washington, Idaho, and areas in Montana west of the Continental Divide).
 The region is similar to Federal Region X, which comprises Oregon, Washington, Idaho, and Alaska.

 It is home to about 14.3 million people (as of 2016).
 Some of the fastest growing cities in this region and in the nation include Seattle, Spokane, Bellevue, Tacoma, Kennewick, Pasco, Yakima, Portland, Eugene, Salem, Boise, Idaho Falls, Missoula, Bozeman, and Billings.